LoginRadius/html5-sdk/README.md

 <h6 id="SetOrChangeUserName-put-"> Auth Set or Change UserName (PUT)</h6>
- This API is used to set or change UserName by access token.
+ This API is used to set or change UserName by the access token.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-set-or-change-user-name/)